Technology during World War I: Submarines

-World War I was the first conflict in which submarines were a serious weapon of war.
-In the years shortly before the war, the relatively sophisticated propulsion system of diesel power while surfaced and battery power while submerged was introduced.
-Their armament had similarly improved, but few were in service.
-Germany had already increased production and quickly built up its U-boat fleet, both for action against British warships and for a counterblockade of the British Isles.
-360 were eventually built.
-The resulting U-boat Campaign (World War I) destroyed more enemy warships than the High Seas Fleet had, and hampered British war supplies as the more expensive surface fleet had not.
+Germany deployed U-boats (submarines) after the war began.
+Alternating between restricted and unrestricted submarine warfare in the Atlantic, the Imperial German Navy employed them to deprive the British Isles of vital supplies.
+The deaths of British merchant sailors and the seeming invulnerability of U-boats led to the development of depth charges (1916), hydrophones (sonar, 1917), blimps, hunter-killer submarines (HMS R-1, 1917), forward-throwing anti-submarine weapons, and dipping hydrophones (the latter two both abandoned in 1918).
+To extend their operations, the Germans proposed supply submarines (1916).
+Most of these would be forgotten in the interwar period until World War II revived the need.

 The United Kingdom relied heavily on imports to feed its population and supply its war industry, and the German Navy hoped to blockade and starve Britain using U-boats to attack merchant ships.
 Lieutenant Otto Weddigen remarked of the second submarine attack of the Great War:

 Submarines soon came under persecution by submarine chasers and other small warships using hastily devised anti-submarine weapons.
 They could not impose an effective blockade while acting under the restrictions of the prize rules and international law of the sea.
 They resorted to unrestricted submarine warfare, which cost Germany public sympathy in neutral countries and was a factor contributing to the American entry into World War I.

 This struggle between German submarines and British countermeasures became known as the "First Battle of the Atlantic."
 As German submarines became more numerous and effective, the British sought ways to protect their merchant ships.
 "Q-ships," attack vessels disguised as civilian ships, were one early strategy.

 Consolidating merchant ships into convoys protected by one or more armed navy vessels was adopted later in the war.
 There was initially a great deal of debate about this approach, out of fear that it would provide German U-boats with a wealth of convenient targets.
 Thanks to the development of active and passive sonar devices, coupled with increasingly deadly anti-submarine weapons, the convoy system reduced British losses to U-boats to a small fraction of their former level.

 Holland 602 type submarines and other Allied types were fewer, being unnecessary for the blockade of Germany.

 Small arms

 Infantry weapons for major powers were mainly bolt-action rifles, capable of firing ten or more rounds per minute.
-German soldiers carried Gewehr 98 rifle in 8mm mauser, the British carried the Short Magazine Lee–Enfield rifle, and the US military employed the M1903 Springfield and M1917 Enfield.
+German soldiers carried the Gewehr 98 rifle in 8mm Mauser, the British carried the Short Magazine Lee–Enfield rifle, and the US military employed the M1903 Springfield and M1917 Enfield.
 Rifles with telescopic sights were used by snipers, and were first used by the Germans.